 You are here:

-An important goal of TRI is to empower citizens through information that will allow them to better understand industrial activity, environmental releases of toxic chemicals and potential risks in their communities.
+TRI data can empower citizens through information that helps them better understand industrial activities, environmental releases of toxic chemicals, and potential risks in their communities.
 Using information from TRI can help inform community members about how toxic chemicals are managed in their neighborhoods and hold companies and governments accountable.
 TRI data may also serve as a rough indicator of facilities' environmental performance and progress over time.
-Additionally, knowing that TRI data are available to the public often spurs companies to focus on and improve their chemical management practices.
+Additionally, knowing that TRI data are publicly available often spurs companies to focus on and improve their chemical management practices.

 - New York-Northern New Jersey-Long Island, NY-NJ-PA | en español